Rivne strikes (2022–present): August

 On the evening of August 28, in Sarny, several explosions were reported during an air raid, the city was hit by a rocket attack from the Russian Armed Forces for the third time.
 According to the head of the Rivne Regional State Administration, V. Koval, a total of four missile strikes on military infrastructure were recorded.
 There were no casualties.
 About 30 residential buildings and the premises of the central district hospital were damaged by the shock wave.

 October

 On October 10, the head of the Rivne Oblast, Vitaly Koval, informed that two missiles and one drone were shot down over the region.
 On the evening of October 12, a Russian target was shot down during an air alert in the north of the Rivne region.
 Vitaliy Koval did not specify whether it was a missile or a drone.
 On the morning of October 22, 2022, Russian troops launched a missile attack on energy infrastructure, as a result of the attack, electric substations were damaged.
 There were no casualties.
 The enterprise Rivneazot had an emergency shutdown due to shelling.

 November

 In the evening of November 15, Russian troops launched a missile attack on a critical infrastructure object, according to preliminary information, there were no casualties.

+2023 strikes

+August

+On the night of August 11, Rivne region suffered a massive attack by drones, an oil depot was destroyed, there were no victims.

+September

+On September 21, as a result of Russian missile strikes, energy and civil infrastructure in Rivne were hit, no people were injured.

+2024 strikes

+July

+Russian troops attacked an energy facility in the Rivne region with UAVs at night, the Ukrenergo company reports.

+According to the report, in some areas, household and industrial consumers were cut off.
+Currently, the power supply has been restored, restoration works are ongoing.

+November

+On November 17, 2024, at least 6 explosions rang out in Rivne, the target of the enemy was an object of critical infrastructure, neighboring residential buildings were also damaged, windows were broken there.

+On November 28, 2024, explosions rang out in Rivne during an air raid, as a result of the attack, more than 280,000 subscribers remained without electricity in the region.
+There are also water outages.
+In addition, the blast wave damaged windows and balcony frames in 2 residential buildings.